martycse/cse15l-lab-reports/file2.md

 # Lab Report 1 - Remote Access and FileSystem (Week 1)
+So that's 9 total examples (3 for each command).
+For each of the 9 examples, include:

+A screenshot or Markdown code block showing the command and its output.
+What the absolute path to the working directory was right before the command was run.
+A sentence or two explaining why you got that output (e.g. what was in the filesystem, what it meant to have no arguments).
+Indicate explicitly whether the output is an error or not, and if it's an error, explain why it's an error in one or two sentences.
+Note: Make sure to use backticks ` around keywords such as commands, file names, paths, etc. to make them show up as code like cd.
 ## CD - no arguments

 **Result**

 <img width="498" alt="Screenshot 2024-04-03 at 3 08 37 PM" src="https://github.com/martycse/cse15l-lab-reports/assets/146497948/99317668-5110-462f-bac7-da391d5abc0a">

+The above output was displayed because
 ## CD - Directory

 **Result**